Quasi-star: Structure

-Although different models exist for the structure of a quasi-star, it is generally thought to consist of a photospheric star-like envelope (which contains the bulk of the star's mass) surrounded by a radiative layer and an innermost region as the core, which includes a black hole embryo within.
+Although different models exist for the structure of a quasi-star, it is generally thought to consist of a spinning black hole consuming gas as fast as angular momentum losses will allow, surrounded by a star-like envelope of gas (which contains the bulk of the star's mass) held back by radiation pressure generated by the infalling gas.
 This overlying envelope is highly convective and supported by radiation pressure.
 According to recent models, it may also become adiabatic during a quasi-star's late stage, with an inner saturated-convection region forming by that time, thereby conforming to a convection-dominated accretion flow around the black hole.
 The quasi-star would also have a porous atmosphere around the convective envelope, where convection becomes inefficient.
-In a 2011 model for the structure of a super-Eddington quasi-star with masses over a where it would suffer substantial mass loss due to its extreme luminosity, its strong stellar wind appears as optically thick surface and hence appears as a cooler extended pseudo-photosphere above the porous atmosphere, where the optical density of the wind drops to near zero, typically measured at a particular Rossland opacity value such as 2/3.
-Photon tired winds appear between both.
+In a 2011 model for the structure of a super-Eddington quasi-star with masses over a where it would suffer substantial mass loss due to its extreme luminosity, its strong stellar wind appears as optically thick surface and hence appears as a cooler extended pseudo-photosphere above the porous atmosphere, where the optical density of the wind drops to near zero, typically measured at a particular Rosseland opacity value such as 2/3.
+Photon-tired winds – stellar winds intense enough that the wind luminosity is equivalent to the total available stellar luminosity – appear between both.

 A thin pre-galactic disk also surrounds the quasi-star, in which the star feeds it at rates from 2×10^-3 to per year.
-The black hole within the core would accrete rapidly the surrounding gas from the envelope through a convectively or advectively dominated thick accretion disk or a quasi-spherical accretion, with at least ×10^-4 to per year, possibly up to a highly super-Eddington accretion rate.
+The black hole within the core would rapidly accrete the surrounding gas from the envelope through a convectively or advectively dominated thick accretion disk or a quasi-spherical accretion, with at least ×10^-4 to per year, possibly up to a highly super-Eddington accretion rate.
 The accretion rate onto the black hole energetically sustains the gaseous envelope, but its limit is often set by the Eddington limit of the entire object, which is initially much larger than that of the black hole alone.
 The excess energy is carried away by convection.
 Analogous to active galactic nuclei and gamma-ray bursts, the rotation of the quasi-star alongside the poloidal magnetic fields in the black hole or disk magnetosphere (or both) may mediate the production of a relativistic jet, and they may be transported from the outer regions to the center only thanks to thick accretion flows.
 This would produce gamma rays in the reconfinement shocks formed within one-hundredth to one times the quasi-star's radius.

+Hawking stars are a theoretical type of star proposed by Stephen Hawking.
+They contain a primordial black hole and were also formed in the early universe.
+They differ from black hole stars in that the black hole is microscopic.